Khan/wonder-blocks/packages/wonder-blocks-grid/components/cell.md

 **Example:**

 A row inside of a grid containing many Cells.
-Each cell has a width of 1 and will display at different sizes of the viewport (always matching the number of available columns).
+Each cell has a column width of 1 and will display at different sizes of the viewport (always matching the number of available columns).

 ```jsx
 const Color = require("wonder-blocks-color").default;